cdktf/cdktf-provider-vault/docs/databaseSecretBackendStaticRole.go.md

 The password corresponding to the username in the database.

 Required when using the Rootless Password Rotation workflow for static roles.
+Deprecated in favor of password_wo field introduced in Vault 1.19.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.5.0/docs/resources/database_secret_backend_static_role#self_managed_password DatabaseSecretBackendStaticRole#self_managed_password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.6.0/docs/resources/database_secret_backend_static_role#self_managed_password DatabaseSecretBackendStaticRole#self_managed_password}

 ---